Acts Chapter Two

 Acts 2:3 & 4

 These two verses, to me, are bringing home the same point.
 That point is that there is only one Spirit that is given to followers of Jesus Christ.
 Each one of us, in Christ, receive that same Spirit and the power that is associated with it.
 In the second verse, we see that, when they received the Spirit, that Spirit caused them to be able to speak in different languages (tongues).
 It seems that, today, we spend too much time in trying to take some course or other program to equip us to do God's work.
-I am afraid that we would probably say wait I have to take a language course at a Christian College first.
-In these verses, we see that, if we trust in God, He will do the work through us.
+In these verses, we see that, if we trust in God, he will do the work through us.
 Not in our own strength and skill but because of the Holy Spirit.
 Are you working in your own strength or in the Spirit?

 Acts 2:5

-Now there were staying in Jerusalem God-fearing Jews from every nation under heaven.
+Now there were staying in Yerushalayim religious Jews from every nation under heaven.

 Acts 2:6

-When they heard this sound, a crowd came together in bewilderment, because each one heard them speaking in his own language.
+When they heard this sound, a crowd gathered; they were confused, because each one heard the believers speaking in his own language.

 Once again, we get to see the power of God through the Holy Spirit.
 You see, those that received the Spirit did not have to go to some place and study language for years.
 It was not a matter of what the people could do but what the Spirit could do through them.
 In your daily life, are you trusting in your knowledge and abilities or are you totally trusting in God?